Dopamine – Adon Health Skip to content

 • Sleep disorders

-A persistently disrupted dopamine metabolism can lead to addictive tendencies, burnout or depression, especially when accompanied by testosterone deficiency or chronic stress.
+A persistently disturbed dopamine metabolism can lead to addictive tendencies, burnout, or depression, especially with concomitant testosterone deficiency or chronic stress.

-Dopamine levels are strongly influenced by lifestyle, diet, hormone levels, and stress.
-Possible influencing factors include:
+Dopamine is highly dependent on lifestyle, diet, hormone levels, and stress.
+Possible influencing factors:

-• Chronic stress (increases cortisol, decreases dopamine receptor density)
+• Chronic stress (increases cortisol, lowers dopamine receptor density)

 • Testosterone deficiency (reduces dopaminergic activity)